 Hulk Rating: /10

 This was reviewed for the 3rd Annual SEX (Now that got your Attention) Blogathon.
-Other films with this cast include Captain America Civil War and The Other Boleyn Girl with Scarlett Johansson.
+Other films with this cast include Match Point, Captain America Civil War and The Other Boleyn Girl with Scarlett Johansson.
 Giovanni Ribisi is in A Million Ways to Die in the West and Ted.
 Bill Murray is reviewed in Tootsie and Ed Wood.